Zero Motivation: Part 1: "The Replacement"

+Part 2: "The Virgin"

-Left alone, Zohar is teased by the other girls for being a virgin.
-Irena, one of her co-workers, advises her to sleep with a boy as soon as possible.
-Zohar takes this advice to heart and flirts with a visiting soldier she meets while guarding the arms, setting up a date with him for the following night.
-Returning to her dorm room, she climbs into her bunk bed and it breaks.
-After she refuses to sleep in the only spare bed, where Tehila was found dead, Irena lets her sleep in her bed and sleeps in Tehila's old bed, where she hallucinates in the middle of the night that Tehila is there with her.
+Without Daffi, Zohar is teased by the other girls for being a virgin.
+Irena, one of her peers, urges Zohar to lose her virginity, prompting Zohar to flirt and set a date with a combat soldier she meets while guarding the base.
+As Zohar returns to their living quarters, she climbs into her bunk bed and it breaks.
+She refuses to sleep in the only spare bed (Tehila's former bed), so Irena volunteers to sleep there instead.
+That night, Irena hallucinates Tehila getting in bed with her, attempting to ignore her with little success.

-The following day Irena behaves bizarrely and the girls begin to believe that there is something wrong with her.
-Zohar offers to take her to the infirmary but instead prepares for her date with the visiting soldier.
-However Irena insists on coming on the date and behaves strangely the entire time.
-When Zohar and her date finally manage to be alone, he aggressively strips off her clothes and when she asks him to be gentle, he tells her she should have gone with a non-combatant.
-She asks him to stop; he ignores her but is stopped by Irena who pulls his rifle on him and humiliates him before finally letting him go.
-Once Irena and Zohar return to the office, Rama chastises them for not going to the infirmary.
-When Zohar explains that she was almost raped and that Irena saved her, Irena claims to have no idea what she's talking about, and Zohar realizes that Tehila's ghost must have left her.
-Unimpressed, Rama makes Zohar stay in the office all night cleaning.
-When she returns in the morning she is impressed that the office is spotless but soon finds that Zohar has shredded every record in the department and stuffed them in Rama's office.
+The following day, Irena is catatonic, causing the girls to believe that she is possessed.
+Zohar offers to take her to the infirmary in order to get out of menial duties, instead preparing for her date with the combat soldier.
+Irena insists on joining their date and behaves strangely the entire time, frustrating Zohar.
+After Irena leaves, Zohar and the soldier begin to kiss, but he aggressively strips off her clothes and ignores her pleas to slow down.
+They are interrupted by a gunshot, discovering that Irena stole the soldier's weapon and is pointing it at them.
+She lets Zohar get dressed while forcing the soldier to simulate intercourse with a trash can.

+Once Irena and Zohar return to the office, Rama chastises them for lying about going to the infirmary.
+Zohar explains that she was almost raped and that Irena saved her, but Irena instantly rebuffs this, making Zohar realizes that Tehila's "ghost" must have left her.
+Unimpressed, Rama makes Zohar clean the office through the night to make up for lost time.
+When Rama returns in the morning, she is impressed that the office is spotless, but soon finds that Zohar has shredded every record in the department and stuffed them in Rama's office.